File Uploads

 Include Progress Tracking: For large files, provide progress feedback to users.

-Log Upload Attempts: Log uploads for troubleshooting and auditing.
+Log Upload Attempts: Log uploads for troubleshooting and auditing:

 Next Steps